USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/bashrc.md

 However, on HPC systems, **keeping an extensive persistent command history can be invaluable** for tracking past jobs, debugging commands, and reusing complex workflows.
 </div></div>

-* Large history storage ensures you can retrieve commands from previous sessions, making it easier to reuse complex job submission commands.
-* `ignoredups:erasedups` prevents duplicate entries (e.g., running ls multiple times won't clutter your history).
-* histappend ensures that new commands are added to history instead of replacing the previous session’s history, preserving command history between multiple terminal windows.

 By optimizing history settings, you can track past commands across sessions and keep a copy of never-ending history.

 ```bash